Turismo Amelia

-The building, a noble residence of the Petrignani, was enlarged and completely renovated in the late 80s of the sixteenth century by the Papal architect Ottaviano Mascarino.
-The portal, with a strong “Mascariniana” imprint, presents the hidden area of the cornice carved with heraldic symbols that recall the insignia of Petrignani (Trimonzio) or families related to the House Amelia (roses of Nini, the spheres of Boccarini).
+The portal, with a strong Mascariniana influence, presents the hidden area of the cornice carved with heraldic symbols that recall the insignia of Petrignani (Trimonzio) or families related to the it (roses of Nini, the spheres of Boccarini).

-The dining rooms thus be divided: The Chapel and the Antechapel, the Lounge of the Zodiac, The Hall of Constantine and Maxentius, The Hall of Albornoz, The Hall of Heraclius, The Hall of Somaschi, The Hall of Strigonia.
-More information available through QrCode service The Chapel and the Antechapel The subjects depicted in the two environments are closely related to the theme of Christian marriage, which, in the ante chapel, is at the center and depicts an allegorical representation.
+The subjects depicted in these two environments are closely related to the theme of Christian marriage, which, in the center of the antechapel, depicts an allegorical representation.
 The chapel, probably unfinished and devoid of altar, presents the most sophisticated, refined and extravagant decoration of the mansion.
 Dominating the ceiling, the Creation of Eve, attributed to Episcopi.

-The Lounge of the Zodiac The lounge, large-scale and significantly decorated, was thought, probably, as a courtly setting for meetings and ceremonies of the Petrignani family.
+The lounge, large-scale and significantly decorated, was thought, probably, as a setting for meetings and ceremonies of the Petrignani family.
 The ceiling is decorated with paintings showing the crests of the popes served by Monsignor Fantino (Pius IV, Gregory XIII, Gregory XIV, Clement VIII).
-At center stage, Leo the Great rejecting Attila prevails, interpolated from the original copy of Raphael in the Vatican rooms.
-The activities of the land, from which the family Petrignani drew their income, centers in the cycle of months in the lunettes and medallions with the four elements represented (earth, water, air, fire).
-From ceiling to floor, in the over doors, the maps of four cities: Florence, Rome, Bologna and Milan.
+At center stage, Leo the Great rejecting Attila prevails, copy interpolated from the original of Raphael in the Vatican rooms.
+The activity of the land, from which the family Petrignani drew their income, is depicted in the cycle of months in the lunettes and medallions with the four elements represented (earth, water, air, fire).
+On the overdoors, the maps of four cities: Florence, Rome, Bologna and Milan.

 The Hall of Constantine and Maxentius